FREQUENTLY ASKED QUESTIONS

 WHO DO YOU WORK WITH?

 I am trained, experienced, and qualified to work with children, adolescents, adults, individuals, couples, and families.
-My current passion is in empowering young adults/adults to find meaning/purpose in all areas of their lives.
+My current passion is in empowering students and other young adults to navigate and adjust to difficult transitions.

 WILL WHAT I SHARE BE KEPT PRIVATE?